Yeni Kafkasya: Publication policy

 The scope of "Yeni Kafkasya" was not limited to Azerbaijan alone.
 Events occurring throughout the Turkic world under Russian domination were illuminated in the journal's pages.
 In this sense, the journal took on the role of a flagbearer for the Turkic world.
 Closely following Russia's actions and ambitions regarding the Turks, the journal also covered political, social, and cultural topics within the Turkic world.
 Discussions regarding the linguistic and cultural unity of the Turkic world during this period were widely covered.
 The journal’s publishing policy aimed to keep the national spirit of the Turks alive.
 Other nations subjected to Russian invasion were also among the topics of "Yeni Kafkasya."
 While criticizing the Bolshevik policies towards these nations, the journal praised their national resistance against the Russians.
 Among them, Georgia was particularly discussed.
-In contrast to the hatred towards Armenia, which had betrayed Azerbaijan within the "Transcaucasian Federation" formed after the Bolshevik revolution, Georgia was regarded as a brotherly nation, and significant publications were dedicated to it (it is important to note that Georgian and Turkish intellectuals cooperated in the Prometheus Movement in Europe).
+In contrast to the hatred towards Armenia, which had betrayed Azerbaijan within the "Transcaucasian Federation" formed after the Bolshevik revolution, Georgia was regarded as a brotherly nation, and significant publications were dedicated to it (Georgian and Turkish intellectuals cooperated in the Prometheus Movement in Europe).
 The journal also closely followed political processes in neighboring Iran and kept an eye on the world policies of other major powers.
 Numerous articles and writings on the policies of these countries, particularly regarding Russia and the Turkic world, were included in the journal.
 Although "Yeni Kafkasya" was published in Istanbul, it deliberately did not feature articles about the newly established Republic of Turkey.
 Nevertheless, there were occasional articles about Turkey’s involvement in global political matters.
 The two main topics in articles related to Turkey were relations with Russia and the Sheikh Said rebellion.
 "Yeni Kafkasya " was the first link in the chain of nationalist publications established by Azerbaijani Turks in Istanbul, a chain that continues today.
 As such, all matters concerning Turkism found expression in its publications, and its publishing policy served as a guide for journals and newspapers created later with the same purpose.